Measurement of two-neutrino double electron capture half-life of $^{124}$Xe with PandaX-4T: Results and discussion

 \section{Results and discussion}

 The best-fit results, projected onto binned energy spectra and time evolution for both Run0 and Run1, are shown in Figure~\ref{fig:finalfit}.
-The data and the overall fitted model agree well in both energy spectra and time evolution, with their residuals mostly within 2\,$\sigma$.
+The fitted curve agrees well with the data, as demonstrated with a goodness-of-fit test on the two-dimensional histogram with 25 by 25 bins.
+The reduced chi-square is 1.06, corresponding to a $p$-value of 0.19.
 The best-fit number of $^{124}$Xe 2$\nu$DEC is 549 events, with a statistical uncertainty of 77 events.
 The fit results of all backgrounds are listed in Table~\ref{tab:bkg_pdf_count_budget} and compared to their expected values.

 For those backgrounds with constraints, the fitted contributions are consistent with their expected values.
 Notably, the temporal evolution of the $^{214}$Pb background model, represented by the dark yellow lines in Figure~\ref{fig:finalfit}, aligns well with the observed temporal patterns in both Run0 and Run1 data.
 The fitted $^{214}$Pb activity is in agreement with its expected value within 1\,$\sigma$.